Board & Committees

 The inaugural DPLA Board of Directors was established in September 2012 to support DPLA’s goal of creating and maintaining a free, open, and sustainable national digital library resource.
 The current DPLA Board is composed of public and research librarians, technologists, intellectual property scholars, media studies scholars, and business experts from around the country.

-CEO, Creative Commons
+Former CEO of Creative Commons

-Cathy Casserly is CEO of Creative Commons.
+Cathy Casserly previously served as CEO of Creative Commons.
 Cathy’s career is dedicated to openness, and particularly to leveraging possibilities at the boundaries of formal and informal learning to equalize educational opportunity.
 She has been a long-time advocate of open educational resources (OER).
 As the Director of the OER Initiative at The William and Flora Hewlett Foundation she managed investments totaling more than $100 million to harness the efficiency and effectiveness of knowledge sharing worldwide.
 At the Carnegie Foundation for the Advancement of Teaching, Cathy spearheaded work in the areas of transparency and technology as a Senior Partner and the Vice President of Innovation and Open Networks.
 Read more...

 University Librarian and Dean of Libraries, Harold T. Shapiro Collegiate Professor of Public Policy, Arthur F. Thurnau Professor, Professor of Economics and Professor of Information at the University of Michigan